a529987659852/openwbmqtt/README.md

 Custom component for home assistant supporting [openWB wallbox](https://openwb.de/main/) wallbox for charging electric vehicles.
 The integration subscribes to MQTT topics `prefix/<various values>` which are used by openwb to broadcast information and displays this informations as sensor entities.
 In addition, the integration provides services that execute actions on the openwb (for example enable/disable a charge point).

+If you need help, also have a look here: http://tech-engineering.de/home-assistant-und-openwb/

 # How to add this custom component to home assistant

 ## Step 1: Deploy the Integration Coding to HA